 Please note that a Message Queue Task is not created when a graph is cooked via Submit Graph As Job.

 Task Callback Port

-Set the TCP Port used by the Message Queue Server for the XMLRPC callback API.
+When on, sets the TCP Port used by the Message Queue Server for the job callback API.
 The port must be accessible between farm blades.

 Service Key Expression

-The job service key expression.
-Used to specify the type of blade that supports running this job.
+Specifies the job service key expression.
+This determines the type of blade that can run this job.